Yard waste collection

-The curbside yard waste collection program is now finished until spring.
+The curbside yard waste collection program began on

 All yard waste depots were permanently closed in 2012.